wassimans/polkabind/README.md

 ## Overview

-`uniffi-polkadot-lib` is a Rust-based SDK that exposes Polkadot functionality (key management, balance queries, extrinsic building, signing, RPC, event subscriptions) via UniFFI.
-When the library updates, a CI pipeline automatically generates and publishes native language packages—so iOS, Android, Python, JavaScript, and other clients can consume the same Rust logic without writing custom FFI.
+`uniffi-polkadot-lib` is a Rust-based SDK that exposes Polkadot functionality (key management, balance queries, extrinsic building, signing, RPC, event subscriptions) by exposing the Subxt library through UniFFI.
+When the Polkabind library updates (after an upstream update on Subxt for example), a CI pipeline automatically generates and publishes native language packages—so iOS, Android, Python, JavaScript, and other clients can consume the same Rust logic without writing custom FFI.

 ---